Skip to content

 170. Number or percentage of suppliers assessed and/or engaged on compliance with company's policy and/or legal requirements?

-[Externally verified] 93% - The company states that as of December 2021, 93% of supplying mills have signed and delivered their NDPE commitments to the company.
-The information is externally verified by EY.
+[Externally verified] 98.5% - The company states that as of December 2023, 96.34% of its suppliers have attended an NDPE workshop, 98.50% have NDPE commitments, and 81.86% have completed SATs.
+The information reported is externally verified by EY.

 • Y